China’s island cities: Treasure or trouble for Asia? | Malay Mail

 ‘Hidden debt trap’

-In Colombo, two-thirds of the 269-hectare artificial island located near a deep-sea container port will be given to the Chinese developer on a 99-year lease.
+In Colombo, two-thirds of the 665-acre (269-hectare) artificial island located near a deep-sea container port will be given to the Chinese developer on a 99-year lease.

 The land reclamation work ended in January and high-rises now need to be built, with the aim of creating a financial hub rivalling Dubai or Singapore.